-Cody VanderKaay has lived in both rural and suburban environments of the Midwestern, Southern, and Western United States.
-Periodic relocation and travel allowed him to experience a variety of living situations, routines, pastime activities, and occupations that inevitably shaped his curiosity.
-The son of a residential contractor, he was frequently exposed to architecture, carpentry, trade-labor, and the graphic art of drafting.
-As a young man, he trained himself in a number of related skills and techniques, when, eventually his proclivity for making art objects became his principal interest.
+Cody VanderKaay has lived in both rural and suburban environments of the Midwestern, Southern and Western United States, instilling an interest in vernacular architectural forms and regional specificities.
+Periodic relocation and travel allowed him to experience a variety of living situations, routines, pastime activities and occupations that inevitably shaped his curiosity.
+The son of a residential contractor, he was frequently exposed to architecture, carpentry, trade-labor and the graphic art of drafting.
+As a young man, he trained himself in a number of related skills before art-making became his principal interest.

 VanderKaay's artwork unscientifically examines how individuals, objects and spaces interrelate through proximity and exchange, and how relationships between these entities build and collapse over time.
 Archetypal forms, such as houses, and still life motifs such as vases are often utilized to personify the fixed/unfixed nature of human interaction.
 VanderKaay uses various methods of fabrication, mold making, casting, assemblage, drawing and collage to produce thought-provoking sculptures and two-dimensional artworks.